Workplace Health and Safety FAQs

 It is common for organisations to schedule key health and safety refresher training annually, such as fire safety and manual handling training.

-What are the main health and safety laws?
+What do green health and safety signs indicate?